Overview

 All applicants must intend to pursue a research career focused on substance use and disorder and Native child and adolescent development.
 Application materials should reflect this intent and focus.

-NCRE Scholars is designed to support Indigenous scholars who identify as American Indian, Alaska Native, or Native Hawaiian.
-Indigenous scholars from these groups are strongly encouraged to apply.
+NCRE Scholars is designed to support Scholars who identify as American Indian, Alaska Native, or Native Hawaiian.
+Scholars from these groups are strongly encouraged to apply.
 Applications from individuals identifying with other populations historically underrepresented in science will also be considered.
-For more information, see the NIH guidance related to groups underrepresented in science.

 Application Materials